 While both LHM and IPL are effective means of hair removal, IPL has become more popular since it’s less painful.
 Laser beams are hotter and can sometimes cause topical irritation that can last for a few days after treatment.

 This is usually compared to getting a sunburn after a day at the beach.
-Of course, it heals in a few days, but you’ll have to be delicate with your skin while you’re healing.
+It heals in a few days, but you’ll have to be delicate with your skin while you’re healing.

 Intense Pulse Light hair removal requires more treatment sessions than laser hair removal, but it’s a lot less painful and won’t leave your skin red and blistered the next day.